DKC Veterinary Clinic is 24/7

 how it all works

-Shortly following the arrival of any flight carrying animals booked as manifest cargo (it is global standard practice that all animals are loaded last onto departing flights and unloaded first upon arrival), they are transferred from the aircraft in climate-controlled vehicles to the AVI facilitiy in the cargo area at Dubai International Airport (DXB) and Dubai World Central (DWC). ("AVI" stands for the French "Animaux Vivant" - meaning "Live Animals" - and is the industry-standard term for all animals travelling by air.)
-This facility is not fancy but it is quiet and has enclosures for pets, as well as appropriate spaces for other types of animal.
+Shortly following the arrival of any flight carrying animals booked as manifest cargo (it is global standard practice that all animals are loaded last onto departing flights and unloaded first upon arrival), they are transferred from the aircraft in climate-controlled vehicles to the AVI facilities in the cargo area at Dubai International Airport (DXB) and Dubai World Central (DWC). ("AVI" stands for the French "Animaux Vivant" - meaning "Live Animals" - and is the industry-standard term for all animals travelling by air.)
+These facilities are not fancy but are quiet and have enclosures for pets, as well as appropriate spaces for other types of animal.
 As with the vehicles, it is a fully climate-controlled place, of course.
-Pets are removed from their travel boxes, put into the enclosures and given plenty of water and fed.
-Since animals really should not be over-eating when travelling, if the transit period and/or total travel time is relatively short, only a small amount of food is given.
-Naturally, for exotic animals, the process is rather different and entirely depends on the species involved.
-Importantly, access to the AVI facility is strictly secure, limited to specific airline ground crew and to DKC; however, it is only DKC who physically handle and care for all these animals, pets and exotics alike, while they are in the AVI facility ~ DKC are not involved in the movement of animals to/from the AVI facility and aircraft because airlines have their own staff to handle this specialised work, but once receiving animals in the AVI facility, until we hand them over to airline staff for their onward flights, we provide all the care and oversight they need.

 We also pay close attention to the travel boxes, making repairs if needed and even replacing them entirely if called for, either because they are too damaged, not well-enough built or indeed not the correct size.
 Damaged or missing water bowls are replaced, too.
-And of course any bedding that has travelled with pets will be washed if soiled, time permitting; if there is not enough time before the onward flight, the bedding will be replaced so that your pet commences the next leg of his or her journey in a clean, comfortable and safe travel box.
+And of course any bedding that has travelled with pets will be washed if soiled, time permitting; if there is not enough time before the onward flight, the bedding will be replaced with shredded newspaper or pee-pads so that your pet commences the next leg of his or her journey in a clean, comfortable and safe travel box.

 Feeding: